pingcap/docs/dev/tidb-in-kubernetes/reference/tools/tools-in-kubernetes.md

 * `tidb-cluster`: used to deploy TiDB clusters;
 * `tidb-backup`: used to backup or restore TiDB clusters;

-These charts are hosted in the Helm chart Repo `http://charts.pingcap.org/` maintained by PingCAP.
-You can add the Repo to your local using the following command:
+These charts are hosted in the Helm chart repository `http://charts.pingcap.org/` maintained by PingCAP.
+You can add this repository to your local using the following command:

 {{< copyable "shell-regular" >}}